garrandall/popular-music-data/tracks/rendezvous-the-hudson-brothers.md

 Cause Im gonna see you anyway tonight
 And rendezvouse underneath the moonlight

-Why dont you take me on a .....
+Why don't you take me on a ...
-Chorus

 When I get home, home from school
 Im gonna get dressed so I can look real cool
 Cause Im gonna see you anyway tonight
 And rendezvous underneath the moonlight

-Why dont you take me on a....
+Why don't you take me on a...
-Chorus

 Nobody knows where we are
 Well get in my car and park under the stars
 Cause Im going to see you anyway tonight
 And rendezvous underneath the moonlight
-Chorus

-Why dont you, why dont you, why dont you take me on a..
+Why don't you, why don't you, why don't you take me on a..
-Chorus